PPC Marketing – Learn The Basics!

 These allow you to promote your iOS or Android app to users across Google and its partner networks.
 Universal App Campaigns use machine learning to help find the best prospects and optimise your budget spend.
 Google pulls information from the App Store or Play Store and then you can customise the text and upload images and videos of your app.
 Budgets are set by defining how much you are willing to spend for each install (cost per install or CPI).

 Location targeting enables ads to only be shown in the geographic locations that you choose.
 This can do down to specific post code or zip code in the USA and you easily add or exclude regions or town/cities.
-In the example below I searched for the county of Devon and by clicking on the buttons on the right of the AdWords screen I can target or exclude the county of Devon from my campaign.
+In the example below searching for the county of Devon and clicking on the buttons on the right of the AdWords screen I can target or exclude Devon from my campaign.